openfaas/faas-cli/MANUAL_CLI.md

 This will generate a Docker image for a Node.js function using the code in `/samples/info`.

-* The `faas-cli` can accept a `-lang` option of `python` or `node` and is `node` by default.
+* The `faas-cli build` command can accept a `--lang` option of `python` or `node` and is `node` by default.

 ```
-   $ ./faas-cli -action=build \
+   $ faas-cli build \
-      -image=alexellis2/node_info \
+      --image=alexellis2/node_info \
-      -name=node_info \
+      --name=node_info \
-      -handler=./sample/node_info
+      --handler=./sample/node_info

 Building: alexellis2/node_info with Docker.
 Please wait..
 ...
 Image: alexellis2/node_info built.
 ```

-You can customise the code by editing the handler.js file and changing the `-handler` parameter.
+You can customise the code by editing the handler.js file and changing the `--handler` parameter.
 You can also edit the packages.json file, which will be used during the build to make sure all your dependencies are available at runtime.

 For example: